Belgian police hit organised crime with hundreds of raids | Law-Order

 Belgian police hit organised crime with hundreds of raids

-Belgium's federal prosecutor's office says a police operation of an unprecedented scale targeting organised crime is taking place across the country.

-About 200 searches mobilising more than 1,200 police officers are being carried out simultaneously throughout the country of 11.5 million people, the office told The Associated Press on Tuesday.
+Belgian police launched an operation of unprecedented scale against organised crime on Tuesday, according to the country's federal prosecutor's office.
+About 200 searches mobilising more than 1,200 police officers were carried out simultaneously throughout the country of 11.5 million people, the office told The Associated Press.

 A spokesperson at the prosecutor's office said searches started at around 5 am.
-According to local broadcaster RTBF, the searches are mainly taking place in the region of Antwerp, and investigators are focusing on drug traffickers and a network with international connections.
+According to broadcaster RTBF, the searches mainly took place in the region of Antwerp, and investigators focused on drug traffickers and a crime network with international connections.

-With thousands of containers reaching Antwerp every day, the Belgian port city is one of Europe's main ports of entry to Europe for cocaine.
-Trafficking in the city has led to a surge of violence recently, with gunbattles and grenade attacks frequently taking place.
+With thousands of shipping containers reaching Antwerp every day, the Belgian port city is one of Europe's main entry ports for cocaine.
+Trafficking in the city has led to a surge of violence recently, with gun battles and grenade attacks taking place.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)